Scott Gordon, NBC 5 News

 "There are days people want to be a head football coach, but today is not one of those days," head football coach Gary Patterson said.
 "As I heard the news this morning, I was first shocked, then hurt, and now I'm mad.
 Under my watch, drugs and drug use by TCU's student-athletes will not be tolerated by me or any member of my coaching staff, period.
 Our program is respected nationally for its strong ethics and, for that reason, the players arrested today were separated from TCU by the university."

-According to the warrants, the other 12 students are: Bud Pollard Dillard, Cynthia (Cindy) Jaqueline Zambrano, Earl Patrick Burke, Jonathan Blake Jones (not to be confused with the Jonathan Jones who is on the football team and is in no way connected to this case), Katherine Ann Peitre, Matthew Iarossi Davis, Michael Gragg King, Peter Signavong, Richard Clay Putney, Scott (Scooter) Lee Anderson, Taylor Davis Cowdin and William (Will) Davis Jennings.
+According to the warrants, the other 12 students are: Bud Pollard Dillard, Cynthia (Cindy) Jaqueline Zambrano, Earl Patrick Burke, Jonathan Blake Jones (not to be confused with the Jonathan Jones who is on the football team and is in no way connected to this case), Katherine Ann Peitre, Matthew Iarossi Davis, Michael Gragg King, Peter Signavong, Richard Clay Putney, Scott (Scooter) Lee Anderson and Taylor Davis Cowdin.

 In addition, former student Eduardo Hernandez was arrested.

 Fort Worth police said Austin Williams Carpenter, 26, was also arrested but later said the arrest warrant listed the wrong person and included the wrong photograph.